bruderstein/PythonScript/docs/source/scintilla.rst

    See Scintilla documentation for `SCI_GETSELECTIONSTART <http://www.scintilla.org/ScintillaDoc.html#SCI_GETSELECTIONSTART>`_

-.. method:: editor.setSelectionEnd(pos)
+.. method:: editor.setSelectionEnd(caret)

-   Sets the position that ends the selection - this becomes the currentPosition.
+   Sets the position that ends the selection - this becomes the caret.

    See Scintilla documentation for `SCI_SETSELECTIONEND <http://www.scintilla.org/ScintillaDoc.html#SCI_SETSELECTIONEND>`_